InfiniStore: Elastic Serverless Cloud Storage: Evaluation

 \subsubsection{Azure Functions Blob I/O Workload}

 The full Azure Functions trace contains 14~days of blob accesses in 855 serverless function applications and is highly-bursty (Figure~\ref{fig:workload_reuse_cov}).
-We selected a 5-hour trace (hour 179--184), which contains the most bursty I/O pattern (with a mean $CoV > 1$) and blob access information issued by a total of 37 function applications.
-We increased the blob size by $10,000\times$ to highlight how {\proj} elastically scales in response to increasing bandwidth requirement.
-As shown in Figure~\ref{fig:azure_throughput}, {\proj} dynamically adjusts the number of Lambda functions based on the bandwidth requirement as well as the RPS (requests per second) changes. {\proj} can effectively scale to the bandwidth requirement, thanks to {\proj}'s optimization for handling large objects (\cref{subsec:largefile}). {\proj} splits large object chunks into smaller pieces.
-This way, a large request gets converted to multiple smaller requests that can be quickly absorbed in parallel by scaled out Lambda function instances.
+We selected a 5-hour trace (hour 179--184), which contains the most bursty I/O pattern (with a mean $CoV > 1$) blob access information issued by a total of 37 function applications.
+We increased the blob size by $10,000\times$ to highlight how {\proj} elastically scales in response to increasing bandwidth requirements.
+Figure~\ref{fig:azure_size_dist} shows that $45\%$ of the objects are larger than 10~MB.
+Since the Azure workload has much shorter object reuse intervals (see Figure~\ref{fig:workload_reuse_cdf}) than that of the container registry workload, we set the GC interval as 1~minute, and the number of active ($M$) and degraded ($N$) GC-buckets as 8 and 15, respectively.
+As shown in Figure~\ref{fig:azure_throughput}, {\proj} dynamically adjusts the number of Lambda functions based on the bandwidth requirement and the RPS (requests per second) changes. {\proj} can effectively scale to the bandwidth requirement, thanks to {\proj}'s optimization for handling large objects (\cref{subsec:queue}), which splits large objects into smaller pieces.
+This way, a large request gets converted into multiple smaller requests that can be quickly absorbed in parallel by scaled out Lambda function instances.